Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 #4: Check Your Form

-Having an efficient running form will improve your running economy, decreasing the oxygen cost of running at any given speed.
+An efficient running form will improve your running economy, decreasing the oxygen cost of running at any given speed.

 #5: Start Strength Training

-To improve the muscular endurance portion of running stamina, you need to strengthen your muscles.
+For distance runners to improve the muscular endurance portion of running stamina, you need to strengthen your muscles.

 Strength training 2 to 3 times a week will help your muscles build strength and endurance so that running no longer feels as taxing because your muscles can handle heavier loads.

 This will enable you to run longer without feeling like your legs are heavy, burning, or exhausted.
+Adding strength training to your training plan will also help reduce your risk of injury.

 Great article!
 So comprehensive, yet such a short read.
 Even though I am a long time runner, I learned a lot, and affirmed many thoughts I had regarding factors that affect endurance.
 Thanks for putting all this together in a nice package!